bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612698154/2021-02/123/2021-02-07--T11-32-56_brqkii.png)

 It's done! don't forget to enable OpenWRT firewall at System>Startup.
+Now, pfSense can get a internet connection and pfSense have an access from OpenWRT router to implement a Remote Access VPN.

 ###